 During nights that were historically “dark” (i.e., no other major events happening), L.A.
 LIVE sought to create special events that attracted locals to come to the venue and enjoy live music, live art, and live performances enticed with inexpensive parking and special offers at participating restaurants.
 Together with @WeAreDTLA, the results speak for themselves … all in all, the partnership was a great success!

-• 150+ performers and performance groups (over 300 individuals) were hired by L.A.
+• 150+ performers and performance groups (over 300 individuals) have been hired by L.A.
 LIVE based on @WeAreDTLA’s recommendation.

 • 60+ musicians and musical acts hired by L.A.
 LIVE based on @WeAreDTLA’s recommendation.

-• 50+ visual artists and 40+ live performers and performance troupes were hired by L.A.
+• Nearly 60 visual artists and over 60 live performers and performance troupes were hired by L.A.
 LIVE based on @WeAreDTLA’s recommendation.

-• 300 small businesses participated in the eleven events curated by @WeAreDTLA for L.A.
+• More than 325 small businesses have participated in the 20 events curated by @WeAreDTLA for L.A.
 LIVE.

-• Over the course of the year, 14 of the 20 restaurants at LA LIVE participated in one or more events curated by @WeAreDTLA, enjoying a high increase in sales compared to similar nights during the previous year.
+• Since the inception of the event series in August 2014, at least 15 of the 20 restaurants at LA LIVE have participated in one or more events curated by @WeAreDTLA, enjoying a high increase in sales compared to similar nights during the previous year.
 Even so, traffic in restaurants doubled, resulting in the equivalent high volume of sales typically acquired when the Los Angeles Lakers or L.A.
 Kings have game nights.

 • The strength of @WeAreDTLA‘s social media influence is proven by the high RSVP rate for invitations to the L.A.
 LIVE Facebook Events.
 Out of 43,714 guests invited to attend each event, 25,294 (56%) responded positively that they were coming.
 Even so, on average, actual attendance was almost SIX TIMES the final RSVP count for each event.